BlackSoulxxx/wip-kernel/README.md

     * CPU indicates ARCH_CAPABILITIES MSR availability:  NO
     * ARCH_CAPABILITIES MSR advertises IBRS_ALL capability:  NO
   * CPU explicitly indicates not being vulnerable to Meltdown (RDCL_NO):  NO
-  * CPU microcode is known to cause stability problems:  NO
+  * CPU microcode is known to cause stability problems:
+  YES  (model 71 stepping 1 ucode 0x1b)

+The microcode your CPU is running on is known to cause instability problems, such as intempestive reboots or random crashes.
+You are advised to either revert to a previous microcode version (that might not have the mitigations for Spectre), or upgrade to a newer one if available.

 * CPU vulnerability to the three speculative execution attacks variants
-  * Vulnerable to Variant 1:  YES
+  * Vulnerable to Variant 1:  YES (Enable Mitigation: __user pointer sanitization)
-  * Vulnerable to Variant 2:  YES
+  * Vulnerable to Variant 2:  YES (Enable Mitigation: PTI)
-  * Vulnerable to Variant 3:  YES
+  * Vulnerable to Variant 3:  YES (Enable Mitigation: Full generic retpoline, IBPB)

 CVE-2017-5753 [bounds check bypass] aka 'Spectre Variant 1'
-* Mitigated according to the /sys interface:  YES  (kernel confirms that the mitigation is active)
+* Mitigated according to the /sys interface:
+  YES  (kernel confirms that the mitigation is active)
-* Kernel has array_index_mask_nospec:  YES  (1 occurence(s) found of 64 bits array_index_mask_nospec())
+* Kernel has array_index_mask_nospec:
+  YES  (1 occurence(s) found of 64 bits array_index_mask_nospec())
-* Checking count of LFENCE opcodes in kernel:  YES  (397460 opcodes found, which is >= 70, heuristic to be improved when official patches become available)
+* Checking count of LFENCE instructions following a jump in kernel:
+  YES  (1839 jump-then-lfence instructions found, which is >= 30 (heuristic))
 > STATUS:  NOT VULNERABLE  (Mitigation: __user pointer sanitization)

 CVE-2017-5715 [branch target injection] aka 'Spectre Variant 2'
-* Mitigated according to the /sys interface:  YES  (kernel confirms that the mitigation is active)
+* Mitigated according to the /sys interface:
+  YES  (kernel confirms that the mitigation is active)
 * Mitigation 1
   * Kernel is compiled with IBRS/IBPB support:  YES
   * Currently enabled features
-    * IBRS enabled for Kernel space:  DISABLE
+    * IBRS enabled for Kernel space:  NO
-    * IBRS enabled for User space:  DISABLE
+    * IBRS enabled for User space:  NO
-    * IBPB enabled:  DISABLE
+    * IBPB enabled:  YES
 * Mitigation 2
   * Kernel compiled with retpoline option:  YES
-  * Kernel compiled with a retpoline-aware compiler:  YES  (kernel reports full retpoline compilation)
+  * Kernel compiled with a retpoline-aware compiler:
+  YES  (kernel reports full retpoline compilation)
   * Retpoline enabled:  YES
-> STATUS:  NOT VULNERABLE  (Mitigation: Full generic retpoline)
+> STATUS:  NOT VULNERABLE  (Mitigation: Full generic retpoline, IBPB)

 CVE-2017-5754 [rogue data cache load] aka 'Meltdown' aka 'Variant 3'
-* Mitigated according to the /sys interface:  YES  (kernel confirms that the mitigation is active)
+* Mitigated according to the /sys interface:
+  YES  (kernel confirms that the mitigation is active)
 * Kernel supports Page Table Isolation (PTI):  YES
 * PTI enabled and active:  YES
 * Performance impact if PTI is enabled
-  * CPU supports PCID:  YES  (performance degradation with PTI will be limited)
+  * CPU supports PCID:
+  YES  (performance degradation with PTI will be limited)
-  * CPU supports INVPCID:  YES  (performance degradation with PTI will be limited)
+  * CPU supports INVPCID:
+  YES  (performance degradation with PTI will be limited)
 * Running as a Xen PV DomU:  NO
 > STATUS:  NOT VULNERABLE  (Mitigation: PTI)